 Under the rules of The New York Stock Exchange (the "NYSE") that govern most domestic stock brokerage firms, member brokerage firms that hold shares in "street name" for beneficial owners may, to the extent that such beneficial owners do not furnish voting instructions with respect to any or all proposals submitted for stockholder action, vote in their discretion upon proposals which are considered "discretionary" proposals under the rules of the NYSE.
 Member brokerage firms that have received no instructions from their clients as to "non-discretionary" proposals do not have discretion to vote on these proposals.
-Such broker non-votes will not be considered in determining whether a quorum exists at the 2011 Annual Meeting and will not be considered as votes cast in determining the outcome of any proposal.
+Such broker non-votes will not be considered as votes cast in determining the outcome of any proposal.

-Shares of our common stock represented by proxies in the accompanying form which are properly executed and returned to us will be voted at the 2011 Annual Meeting in accordance with the stockholders' instructions contained therein.
-In the absence of contrary instructions, shares represented by such proxies will be voted FOR each of Proposal 1, and Proposal 2.
-Management does not know of any matters to be presented at the 2011 Annual Meeting other than those set forth in this proxy statement and in the Notice accompanying this proxy statement.
-If other matters should properly come before the 2011 Annual Meeting, the proxy holders will vote on such matters in accordance with their best judgment.
+Shares of our common stock represented by proxies in the accompanying form which are properly executed and returned to us will be voted at the 2012 Annual Meeting in accordance with the stockholders' instructions contained therein.
+In the absence of contrary instructions, shares represented by such proxies will be voted FOR each of Proposal 1 and Proposal 2.
+Management does not know of any matters to be presented at the 2012 Annual Meeting other than those set forth in this proxy statement and in the Notice accompanying this proxy statement.
+If other matters should properly come before the 2012 Annual Meeting, the proxy holders will vote on such matters in accordance with their best judgment.

-Any stockholder has the right to revoke his, her or its proxy at any time before it is voted at the 2011 Annual Meeting by giving written notice to our Secretary, and by executing and delivering to the Secretary a duly executed proxy card bearing a later date, or by appearing at the 2011 Annual Meeting and voting in person; provided, however, that under the rules of the NYSE, any beneficial owner whose shares are held in "street name" by a member brokerage firm may revoke his, her or its proxy and vote his, her or its shares in person at the 2011 Annual Meeting only in accordance with the applicable rules and procedures of the NYSE.
+Any stockholder has the right to revoke his, her or its proxy at any time before it is voted at the 2012 Annual Meeting by giving written notice to our Secretary, and by executing and delivering to the Secretary a duly executed proxy card bearing a later date, or by appearing at the 2012 Annual Meeting and voting in person; provided, however, that under the rules of the NYSE, any beneficial owner whose shares are held in "street name" by a member brokerage firm may revoke his, her or its proxy and vote his, her or its shares in person at the 2012 Annual Meeting only in accordance with the applicable rules and procedures of the NYSE.